nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Step 2 (Navigating to the Jar File Location) :

 Use the `cd` command to navigate to the folder where the `ExecutivePro.jar` file is located in.
-This is the location where you have placed your jar file in, as done in [point 3 of Quick start section](#quick-start).
+This is the folder you placed your jar file in, as done in [point 3 of Quick start section](#quick-start).
 For example, if the file is located in the `test` folder on your Desktop, you can type `cd Desktop` and hit Enter, followed by
 `cd test`and Enter to reach the `test` folder, just like the image below.